 - Complete and submit any and all documents to the Financial Aid Office within required or recommended time frames.

 - Know and comply with the rules governing the aid you receive.
 Each award received may have specific rules and/or regulations that require you to comply with to keep the award(s).
-If you do not comply, award(s) may be reduced or cancelled.
+If you do not comply, award(s) may be reduced or canceled.

 - Comply with the provisions of any promissory note and all other agreements you sign.